10 open-source connectors·MIT licensed

 What is MCP?

-Model Context Protocol — an open standard for connecting AI assistants to external tools and data.
-Once a server speaks MCP, compatible clients such as Claude Desktop, Cursor, ChatGPT Desktop, Hermes and custom agents can use its tools.
+Model Context Protocol is an open standard for connecting AI assistants to external tools and data.
+Any MCP-compatible client — Claude Desktop, Cursor, ChatGPT Desktop, Hermes, OpenClaw, custom agents — can use a connector that speaks MCP.

 Why local-first instead of a hosted hub?